T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

       Check `wkhtmltopdf.txt <https://wkhtmltopdf.org/usage/wkhtmltopdf.txt>`_ for possible options.
 Be aware that key/value tuple in the  documentation is separated by a space, but to respect the QFQ key/value notation of URLs, the key/value tuple in `p:...`, `u:...` or `U:...` has to be separated by '='.
 Please see last example below.
+    * If an option contains an '&' it must be escaped with double '\\'.
+See example.

 	Most of the other Link-Class attributes can be used to customize the link as well.